Skip to content

 Do you install the generators yourselves?

-No — and we’re straight about it.
-Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer who knows Pinellas permitting and Clearwater’s beach flood maps.
+No, and we’re straight about it.
+Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer who knows the City of Clearwater permit portal and the beach elevation maps.
 We’re not a contractor and we don’t sell your details to a call-center list; your request goes to a single trusted local pro.

 Get your Clearwater home storm-ready